pyMBE-dev/pyMBE/README.md

 Please, be aware that pyMBE is intended to be a supporting tool to setup simulations with ESPResSo.
-Thus, for most of its functionalities ESPResSo must also be available.
+Thus, for most of its functionalities ESPResSo must also be available. pyMBE supports ESPResSo 4.2 and ESPResSo 4.3-dev.
 Following the NEP29 guidelines, we recommend using Python3.10+.
+Both NumPy 1 and NumPy 2 are supported.

 The pyMBE module needs a Python virtual environment to avoid compatibility issues with its dependencies.
 Any virtual environment manager should work, but this readme will use `venv`, which can be installed on Ubuntu as follows: